DocDilbert/arm-cortex-m4-base/README.md

 # Introduction
-This project should give a good starting point to develop a bare metal embedded program with gcc.
+This project gives a good starting point for developing a bare metal embedded program on the arm cortex m3/m4.
-The target architecture of this project is the cortex m4 from arm, but the project can easily be adapted to other architectures as well.
+It uses the gnu c and c++ compiler for compiling, therefore no expenses are necessary to get it running.

 # Toolchain
 On windows, I use the following programs to compile the project: